astro-group-bristol/intro-to-githubpages/README.md

 - custom URLs?
 (You must own the domain)
 - Customising the template.
 - More sofisticated workflows with github actions (https://docs.github.com/en/pages/getting-started-with-github-pages/using-custom-workflows-with-github-pages).
+- https://docs.github.com/en/pages for more guidence on how to use github pages.